jcron/VxmlTester/README.md

 Console application to traverse vxml pages

-VS2012 solution using the .NET 4 framework
+VS2012 solution using the .NET 4 framework, can also use VS2010

 Modify the app.config file to point to the server/initial url.